colarusso/flashcards/README.md

 # Flashcards
-Serve and order a flashcard stack based on how well you've memorized its content.
-(1) make a spreadsheet with columns for the front and back of your cards; (2) add your content as rows on the sheet; (2) link that sheet to the [web app](https://colarusso.github.io/flashcards/); and (3) learn.
+Serve and order a virtual flashcard stack based on how well you've memorized its content.
+(1) make a spreadsheet with columns for the front and back of your cards; (2) add your content as rows on the sheet; (2) link that sheet to the [web app](https://colarusso.github.io/flashcards/); and (3) work your way through the cards.
 Context and instructions below.

 See https://colarusso.github.io/flashcards/